“Bear ye one another’s burdens, and so fulfil the law of Christ....For every man shall bear his own burden.” (Galatians 6:2, 5)

 This is one of the most commonly cited Bible “contradictions,” the apostle Paul commanding us, almost in the same breath, to bear other people’s burdens and yet to bear our own burdens.
 There is, however, no real contradiction, and both commands are equally valid and important.

 The problem is partly one of translation.
 There are two Greek words used here, baros and phortion, respectively.
 The first means “heavy load,” the second “responsibility.”

-When a Christian friend has been stricken with a great burden--whether sickness, financial need, death of a loved one, or even a grievous sin in his life which he has been unable to overcome by his own strength (see verse 1)--he needs desperately the love and support of his Christian brethren.
-The Scripture assures us that, when we help relieve this burden, we “fulfill the law of Christ.”
-The previous chapter also notes this: “For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbor as thyself” (Galatians 5:14).
+When a Christian friend has been stricken with a great burden—whether sickness, financial need, death of a loved one, or even a grievous sin in his life that he has been unable to overcome by his own strength (see v.
+1)—he needs desperately the love and support of his Christian brethren.
+The Scripture assures us that when we help relieve this burden, we “fulfill the law of Christ.”
+The previous chapter also notes this: “For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbour as thyself” (Galatians 5:14).

 The preceding verse (Galatians 6:4) had urged that “every man prove his own work.”
-Since God has both created and redeemed us, we can be sure He is concerned about us and will not allow trials, or place upon us duties which are greater than we can bear (1 Corinthians 10:13).
+Since God has both created and redeemed us, we can be sure He is concerned about us and will not allow trials, or place upon us duties, that are greater than we can bear (1 Corinthians 10:13).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.